FredHutch/multi-fastqc-nf/README.md

 Required Arguments:
-    --input        Folder containing all input data in FASTQ files (will traverse subdirectories) --output       Folder to place analysis outputs (named 'multiqc_report.html') Input Files:
+    --input        Folder containing all input data in FASTQ files (will traverse subdirectories) --output       Folder to place analysis outputs (named 'multiqc_report.html')

+Note:
+    All files ending with .fq[.gz] or .fastq[.gz] will be included in the analyis

-    --suffix              Process all files ending with this string (default: .fastq.gz) For more details on FastQC, see https://www.bioinformatics.babraham.ac.uk/projects/fastqc/ For more details on MultiQC, see https://multiqc.info/docs/
+For more details on FastQC, see https://www.bioinformatics.babraham.ac.uk/projects/fastqc/ For more details on MultiQC, see https://multiqc.info/docs/